frc-862/installers-old/README.md

 # Info

 Name | Repository/Link | Use
 --- | --- | ---
 Visual Studio Code | [link](https://code.visualstudio.com/) | An IDE to develop code efficiently for WPILib. git | [link](https://git-scm.com/) | A version control tool to make code development a lot easier. openjdk11 | [link](https://openjdk.java.net/projects/jdk/11/) | The Java development kit is required to develop code in Java.
-WPILib (extension) | [link](https://wpilib.org/) | It's required to deploy code onto robots. brew (Mac only) | [link](https://brew.sh/) | It's a package manager that makes installing certain packages a lot easier. scoop (Windows only) | [link](https://scoop.sh/) | It's a package manager to install certain packages much easier.
+WPILib (extension) | [link](https://wpilib.org/) | It's required to deploy code onto robots. brew (Mac, Linux) | [link](https://brew.sh/) | It's a package manager that makes installing certain packages a lot easier. scoop (Windows) | [link](https://scoop.sh/) | It's a package manager to install certain packages much easier.

 At the end of all the installations, the script clones the [lightning](https://github.com/frc-862/lightning) repository into `C:\Users\<username>\Documents\lightning` (Windows) or `/home/<username>/Documents/lightning` (Linux).

 Finally, the script builds the lightning repository, and if any errors occur feel free to leave an issue.

-If no errors occur, you have installed all the necessary applications/packages to develop code for FRC WPILib
+If no errors occur, you have installed all the necessary applications/packages to build FRC code

+Notes:
+You will need a gpr key to build code other than the lightning repository You will also need an ssh key to contribute code